 A light, airy voice filtered through the door, “George, it's Luna.
 I know you're in there, this place is infested with Wrackspurts.
 You should really let me take a look at this place sometime.
 My dad taught me exactly how to get rid of them.”

 ‘Luna?
 What in the world?
 No, even if she caught me by surprise, I wasn’t letting her in.
 I don't have the brain power to try and figure out what the bloody hell she was saying.
 Maybe she'll think I'm sleeping.’

 Like always, she continued even when many people didn’t care if she did or not, “George, I know you're hurting right now.
 No one can understand this kind of pain you must be going through but, I talked to Professor McGonagall and she thought it was a great idea to go around to visit people.”

 I heard a soft thump and heard her slide down the door to sit on the floor as I had been.
 I resumed my position on the other side.

 Her light voice went on, eerily comforting, “I don't even want to offer help with anything you know.
 People who are grieving don't usually want it anyway.
-So I really wanted to ask was, if I could share a hug?”
-Luna’s voice got softer and sadder, “After all I went through at the Mansion I feel like I would like a little human contact.
+So, what I really wanted to ask was, if I could share a hug?”
+Luna’s voice got softer and sadder, “After all I went through at the Mansion and what’s happening with my dad… I feel like I would like a little human contact.
 That's why I asked Professor McGonagall about my idea.”